Physical Education: Preparing for Sporting Activities

 Core ideas you must understand for this topic

-• Balanced diet: Understanding the five main food groups (fruits, vegetables, carbohydrates, proteins, and dairy) and their role in providing energy, growth, and repair.
+• Balanced diet: Understanding the five main food groups (fruits and vegetables, carbohydrates, proteins, dairy, and fats) and their roles in providing energy, growth, and repair.

-• Components of fitness: Knowing the difference between health-related fitness (e.g., cardiovascular endurance, muscular strength) and skill-related fitness (e.g., agility, balance).
+• Components of fitness: Knowing the difference between health-related fitness (e.g., cardiovascular endurance, muscular strength) and skill-related fitness (e.g., coordination, balance).

 Learning Objectives